Print

 Notes

-* To make ahead, strain the salad after an hour, store in the refrigerator for up to 6 hours, and then strain again right before dressing and serving.
-You can even do this a day ahead of time, but the vegetables will soften significantly and the texture of the final dish will be very different.
+* To make ahead, strain the salad after an hour, store in the refrigerator, and then strain again right before dressing and serving.
+You can even do this a day ahead of time.

 If you’re looking for a variation on this salad, try my recipe for watermelon Jerusalem salad, which is prepared in much the same way.
 I’ve also got a lovely recipe for Jerusalem salad pico de gallo.